 "An insightful explanation of the history and evolution of the various forms of racetrack and off-track gambling."—Robert Lombardo, professor emeritus, Loyola University, Chicago

 "Riess has recovered and contextualized Chicago racing in a way that benefits the study of history, linking the local to the national.
-This thorough examination of a previously neglected topic is a much-needed book for historians.
-It tells an important story."—David G. Schwartz, author of Grandissimo: The First Emperor of Las Vegas
+This thorough examination of a previously neglected topic is a much-needed book for historians."—David G. Schwartz, author of Grandissimo: The First Emperor of Las Vegas

 Chicago may seem a surprising choice for studying thoroughbred racing, especially since it was originally a famous harness racing town and did not get heavily into thoroughbred racing until the 1880s.
 However, Chicago in the late nineteenth and early twentieth centuries was second only to New York as a center of both thoroughbred racing and off-track gambling.
 Horse Racing the Chicago Way shines a light on this fascinating, complicated history, exploring the role of political influence and class in the rise and fall of thoroughbred racing; the business of racing; the cultural and social significance of racing; and the impact widespread opposition to gambling in Illinois had on the sport.
 Riess also draws attention to the nexus that existed between horse racing, politics, and syndicate crime, as well as the emergence of neighborhood bookmaking, and the role of the national racing wire in Chicago.
 Taking readers from the grandstands of Chicago’s finest tracks to the underworld of crime syndicates and downtown poolrooms, Riess brings to life this understudied era of sports history.